notofonts/noto-docs/src/descriptions/NotoSansOldSogdian.md

-Noto Sans Old Sogdian is a unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Old Sogdian_ script.
+Noto Sans Old Sogdian is an unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Old Sogdian_ script.
 It contains 60 glyphs, 4 OpenType features, and supports 44 characters.